Malcolm in the Middle: Life's Still Unfair

-Malcolm in the Middle: Life's Still Unfair is an upcoming American television sitcom miniseries created by Linwood Boomer for the streaming service Disney+.
-It is a revival of Malcolm in the Middle (2000–2006), produced by Satin City Productions, Regency Television, and 20th Television, and continues the story from the earlier series.
+Malcolm in the Middle: Life's Still Unfair is an American television sitcom miniseries created by Linwood Boomer for Hulu.
+It is a revival of Malcolm in the Middle (2000–2006), produced by New Satin City Productions, The Jackal Group, Regency Television, and 20th Television.

+In December 2024, it was announced that a revival was in the works for Disney+ with Frankie Muniz, Bryan Cranston and Jane Kaczmarek reprising their roles.
+The series follows Malcolm and his daughter as he visits his parents for their 40th wedding anniversary.
+Initially, the project had been pitched as a two-hour movie before being split into four 30-minute episodes for the streaming service.
+The series was filmed between April and May 2025, with Ken Kwapis returning from the original series to direct every episode.
+Christopher Masterson, Emy Coligado, and Justin Berfield also return from the original series.
+Vaughan Murrae, Keeley Karsten, and Kiana Madeira all appear in starring roles.

-Malcolm in the Middle: Life's Still Unfair is scheduled to premiere on Disney+ in 2026; it will consist of four 30-minute episodes.
+Malcolm in the Middle: Life's Still Unfair was released in its entirety on April 10, 2026.

 Premise

-Set approximately 20 years after the end of the original series, the miniseries follows the titular Malcolm as he now lives with his daughter Leah and girlfriend Tristan.
-He is forced to bring them into the family's chaos when his parents Hal and Lois demand his presence for their 40th wedding anniversary party.
+Almost 20 years after the end of the original series, Malcolm now lives a happy life with his daughter Leah and girlfriend Tristan, having distanced himself from his birth family.
+Moreover, he has lied and told Leah that his parents Hal and Lois are deceased and he is an only child, while in turn keeping her a secret from them.
+He is forced to tell the truth to everyone and re-engage with the family chaos when his parents demand his presence for their 40th wedding anniversary party.